-The relationships and compensation arrangements described herein can create actual and potential conflicts of interest for Mr. Abrahamson, including, among others, with respect to: (i) the amount of time allocated to the management of the accounts for which he is responsible; (ii) the allocation of client brokerage or other business opportunities to counterparties with whom Mr. Abrahamson has relationships; and (iii) the allocation of investment opportunities among accounts managed by the Federated Advisory Companies and/or FHL Advisory Companies.
-Other potential conflicts can include, for example, conflicts created by specific investment professional compensation arrangements (including, for example, the allocation or weighting given to the performance of accounts for which Mr. Abrahamson is responsible when compensation is calculated).
+The relationships and compensation arrangements described herein can create actual and potential conflicts of interest for Mr. Gutch, including, among others, with respect to: (i) the amount of time allocated to the management of the accounts for which he is responsible; (ii) the allocation of client brokerage or other business opportunities to counterparties with whom Mr. Gutch has relationships; and (iii) the allocation of investment opportunities among accounts managed by the Federated Advisory Companies and/or FHL Advisory Companies.
+Other potential conflicts can include, for example, conflicts created by specific investment professional compensation arrangements (including, for example, the allocation or weighting given to the performance of accounts for which Mr. Gutch is responsible when compensation is calculated).
 These conflicts generally are addressed by the written compliance policies and procedures and the Code of Ethics implemented by the Federated Advisory Companies (including your investment adviser) and through the structuring of compensation arrangements.
-You should also refer to the brochure for the Federated Advisory Company that is your investment adviser for further information on the actual and potential conflicts of interest that arise for your investment adviser, and how they are addressed.
+You should also refer to the brochure for the Federated Advisory Company that is your investment adviser, and how they are addressed.

 Substantial Non-Investment Related Activities.
-Mr. Abrahamson does not engage in any other non-investment related business activities or occupations that provide a substantial source of his income or involve a substantial amount of his time.
+Mr. Gutch does not engage in any other non-investment related business activities or occupations that provide a substantial source of his income or involve a substantial amount of his time.